Peter White (broadcaster)

-Broadcasting career
+Early life and career

+White was born in Winchester, Hampshire.
 Blind since birth (as was his elder brother), he attended New College Worcester, which was then known as the Worcester College for the Blind.
 He was a regular presenter on BBC Radio Solent from the station's launch in 1971 until November 2006, when he was downsized.

-He currently presents (with others) You and Yours and (since 1974) In Touch (both BBC Radio 4), a programme for blind and partially sighted people, and regularly contributes to other science, news or educational programmes to talk about disabilities.
+He currently co-presents, for BBC Radio 4, You and Yours and since 1974 In Touch, a programme for blind and partially sighted people.
+He also regularly contributes to other science, news or educational programmes to talk about disabilities.
 He was the presenter of Channel 4's Same Difference (1987–1989) and Central Television's Link (1989–1991).
 He was made the BBC's Disability Affairs Correspondent in 1995.
-He was part of the reporting team for BBC News at the 2008 Beijing games.
-A column by White for The Guardian 'G2' magazine which appeared on 8 September 2006 provoked many positive responses.
+He was part of the reporting team for BBC News at the 2008 Summer Paralympics in Beijing.
+White wrote a column for The Guardian 'G2' magazine which appeared on 8 September 2006.

 Charity work

-On 13 March 2009 White participated in Radio 4's Stand Up With The Stars, a competition for Red Nose Day 2009 where well-known, serious presenters from Radio 4 (including Evan Davis, Libby Purves and Laurie Taylor), attempted to make and deliver a stand-up comedy routine, mentored by other well-known comedy presenters on Radio 4.
-He went on to win after a vote from Radio 4 listeners.
+On 13 March 2009 White participated in Radio 4's Stand Up With The Stars, a competition for Red Nose Day 2009 where well-known, serious presenters from Radio 4 (including Evan Davis, Libby Purves and Laurie Taylor), attempted to make and deliver a stand-up comedy routine, mentored by other well-known Radio 4 comedy presenters.
+White won after a vote from Radio 4 listeners.
 Much of his routine focused on his blindness and others' perceptions of blind people.